Girl, 9, Drowns While Swimming In Hudson River

 The name of the girl is not be released out of respect for the family, he added.

-The Kingston School District said on its homepage they "mourn the tragic loss" of one of their elementary school students.
+The Kingston School District said on its homepage that it "mourns the tragic loss" of one of its elementary school students.

 The district is offering counseling to any student, parent, or staff member.
 For help, call 845-943-3826.